 Delta-8 is a unique type of tetrahydrocannabinol (THC).
 Delta-8 is similar to the THC found in marijuana.
 As a reminder, marijuana-derived THC is called Delta-9.

-Delta 8 and Delta 9 are similar in one major way: they are naturally occurring psychoactive cannabinoids found in the cannabis plant, meaning they both produce a high.
+Delta 8 and Delta 9 are similar in one major way: they are naturally occurring psychoactive cannabinoids found in the hemp plant, meaning they both produce a high.

 Delta 8 vs Delta 9